-Since the specification of the cash desk application's behaviour is rather involved we used submachines, shown in Fig. 13, to factor out the major steps of the entire sale process: after saleStarted was received at the cash box port cb, the submachine Scanltems repeatedly receives product bar codes and notifies the printer and the GUI about product details such as name and price.
+Since the specification of the cash desk application's behaviour is rather involved we used submachines to factor out the major steps of the entire sale process.
+For lack of space we refer to [10] for their detailed specification.
+However, a brief description may provide an intuitive understanding of the component's behaviour: after saleStarted was received at the cash box port cb, the submachine Scanltems repeatedly receives product bar codes and notifies the printer and the GUI about product details like name and price.
 Thereafter the payment mode must be chosen, resulting in a transition to the corresponding submachine.
-Note that the execution of CardPayment might be cancelled at any state by the reception of cb.paymentMode(Cash) modelling the cashier's ability to switch from card to cash payment, e.g., in case of problems with the credit card.
-Then, before the sale process is completed, the component tries to account the sale at the inventory within AccountSale.
-If it is not available (which is an explicit requirement of the CoCoME), the sale information is stored locally and delivered during the next sale processes.
+CardPayment may be left at any state by the reception of cb.paymentMode(Cash) modelling the cashier's ability to switch from card to cash payment, e.g., in case of problems with the credit card.
+Before the sale process is completed the component tries to account the sale at the inventory using port i within AccountSale.
+If the inventory is not available the sale information is stored locally and delivered during the next sale processes.
 Finally, in SwitchMode the component waits for a signal to switch into express mode, to disable a previous express mode, or to start a new sale.